 - Starting from the center of your fabric layers, use safety pins (or quilting pins*) to secure all three layers of fabric together.

-- You pin your fabric about every six to eight inches, always moving from the center out to the edges.
-Be careful not to pin your carpet.
-Not that I’ve ever done that.
+- Pin the fabric about every six to eight inches, always moving from the center out to the edges.
+Be careful not to pin your carpet or anything else underneath your fabric.
 If little hands are helping with this, stay vigilant.

 If you’re like me, the idea of measuring your stitch pattern makes you want to pull your lower lip over your head and swallow it.
 Don’t do that; just wing it.
 The baby won’t care either way.

-The yarn stiches will secure your layers of fabric together, but they also take the place of quilting/top stitching.
+The yarn stiches will secure the three layers of fabric together, but they also take the place of quilting/top stitching.
 Top stitching is what makes a quilt a quilt, and not a layered blanket.
-This is a very simple version of that intricate top stitching you see in quilts.
+What we’re doing is a very simple version of that intricate top stitching you see in quilts.

 Remember not to freak if your child doesn’t do this perfectly.
-The baby who receives this quilt will barf on it, love it and make it their own.
+The baby who receives this quilt will barf on it, love it, and make it their own.
 They won’t mind a few misplaced stitches.

-Using sharp scissors, cut the yarn in between your stitches.
+- Use sharp scissors to cut the yarn in between your stitches.
 Make the cut at least two inches away from your stitch so that you have length enough to tie and square knot.

 Finishing the Edges – Binding

 Now comes the only annoying part and that’s binding, or finishing off the edges so that they’re covered and smooth.
-I never like binding, no mater what the project is.
+I never like binding no mater what the project is.